copernicus365/BidirectionalDictionary/README.md

 A high-performance bidirectional dictionary implementation for C# that maintains one-to-one relationships between keys and values, allowing O(1) lookups in both directions.

-This is a fork with a couple key modifications of [ashishkarn]()'s great looking [TwoWayDictionary](https://github.com/ashishkarn/TwoWayDictionary).
+This is a fork, with a couple key modifications, of [ashishkarn]()'s great looking [TwoWayDictionary](https://github.com/ashishkarn/TwoWayDictionary).
+Good job!
 Perhaps some changes I needed can ultimately be PR'd or pulled into that project, but I'm not sure, so for now, this is a separate library.
 This readme has not been much updated yet...
-(2026/03)
+(2026/03).
+The key modification: A key thing for this type of dictionary / map, is how the setter works, and the complexity of what exactly to do.
+Do you enforce and check for data-integrity always?
+I am not saying that was done in error, but at minimum I want some extra members, unique to this being a bidirectional dictionary, including some members that scan the whole thing for integrity.
+I regret to rename the namespace, but I for multiple reasons it seemed needed.

 ## Features